 - Applying for credit privileges

 - Obtaining government assistance

+This will likely be for last-ditch effort if you are unable to find your social security number.
 If you were previously issued a number, you may apply for a replacement card online at the Social Security Administration’s website.
 Note that this service is only available to those who are: